cyberarm/CnC_Remastered_Collection-AI-Boost2/WorkshopContent/README.md

 AI changes:
 - AI handles his cash flow and building priorities/limits a lot smarter
 - AI customizable limits for number of AI buildings, tanks, etc. using the .ini file
+- AI customizable aggressivness using the .ini file
 - AI scatters all units on new attack launch to unlock stuck/blocked units
 - AI understands importance of buildings & units a lot better and uses it during attack
 - AI attacks interval uses different ways (Hunt, Closest enemy, etc.)